Washington State University Vancouver: Research labs

 Interfacial Fluid Dynamics Lab, Parallel and Distributed Data Management Systems Lab, Distributed Systems Research Lab.
 Usually faculties receive funding from government agencies, and local companies.
-There also many research labs in the department of Environmental Science, Biology, Mathematics, Neuroscience.
+There are also many research labs in the School of Environmental Science, Biology, Mathematics, and Neuroscience.
+These include the aquatic ecology lab, conservation biology lab, and the ecology of Mount St. Helens, among others.

 Students

 The opening of the Firstenburg Student Commons (FSC) in the Fall of 2007 marked a change in student life on the Vancouver campus.

 Although there is currently no on-campus housing, WSU Vancouver offers many activities and events for students.
 For example, there are many student-run organizations such as a History Club, Cougar Pride LGBT club and KOUG radio.
 KOUG Radio is a student-run radio station that occasionally features radio shows broadcast by DJs, most of whom are students at the university.
 Another student-run organization is the Salmon Creek Journal, a visual arts and literary magazine created by students, alumni and faculty.